Sci fi virtual reality landscape cyberpunk style 3d render b

 Letter P A Woodcut Stamp Font

-HEAT’ will be a multi-purpose facility grounded in community exploration through a climate visitor centre articulated into four key learning zones - AIR, H20, LAND and LAB.
+HEAT’ will be a multi-purpose visitor facility, grounded in community exploration through a climate change centre articulated into four key learning zones - AIR, H20, LAND and LAB.

 Each zone will present an opportunity to explore and engage through immersive learning opportunities.
 Exhibitions and the arts will be integral to the visitor experiences enhancing a sense of well-being and reducing climate anxiety.